-Then my fellow blogger, Shannon from Living with Umami told me she was going to cook Potato-Leek Gratin.
-What, did she say gratin??
+Then my fellow blogger, Shannon from Living with Umami (unfortunately her blog doesn’t exist anymore) told me she was going to cook Potato Leek Gratin.
 I LOVE gratin dish.
 It’s one of my favorites since childhood.
 There is no way I will pass on making this dish.

 Shannon is my new cool foodie friend and she is genuinely nice.
 Since I joined FoodBuzz (a food blog community) last month I’ve met many nice wonderful food bloggers like her.
 Shannon made the gratin and shared the recipe on her blog.
 On the same night I also cooked her yummy gratin!
 It was so good!

 Some of you already know I love potatoes but that’s not only the reason.
 My husband who is not into potatoes also loved the dish.
 I guess it all just depends on how you prepare the ingredient.
 Enjoy!

 Don’t want to miss a recipe?
 Sign up for the FREE Just One Cookbook newsletter delivered to your inbox!
 And stay in touch on Facebook, Google+, Pinterest, and Instagram for all the latest updates.
 Thank you so much for reading, and till next time!